Sacredness: Judaism

+The Book of Exodus describes in detail the consecration of Aaronite priests and cultic objects through washing, vesting, anointing, and sacrifice, concluding that both the priests and their garments become holy.
+Similarly, the altar is sanctified in such a way that anything that comes into contact with it also becomes consecrated, rendering it unsuitable for ordinary use.
+A commentary on the Book of Leviticus reads, "Throughout Priestly thought, holiness is conceived of as an effervescence of the Presence of the Lord.
+It infuses everything with which it comes into contact ... transforming it into the designated 'personal' property of the deity."

 In rabbinic Judaism sanctification means sanctifying God's name by works of mercy and martyrdom, while desecration of God's name means committing sin.
 This is based on the Jewish concept of God, whose holiness is pure goodness and is transmissible by sanctifying people and things.

 Islam

 In Islam, sanctification is termed as tazkiah, other similarly used words to the term are Islah-i qalb (reform of the heart), Ihsan (beautification), taharat (purification), Ikhlas (purity), qalb-is-salim (pure/safe/undamaged heart).
 Tasawuf (Sufism), basically an ideology rather than a term, is mostly misinterpreted as the idea of sanctification in Islam and it is used to pray about saints, especially among Sufis, in whom it is common to say "that God sanctifies his secret" ("qaddasa Llahou Sirruhu"), and that the Saint is alive or dead.

 Buddhism

 Images of the Buddha and bodhisattvas are ceremonially consecrated in a broad range of Buddhist rituals that vary depending on the Buddhist traditions.
 Buddhābhiseka is a Pali and Sanskrit term referring to these consecration rituals.